Folic Acid and Pregnancy

 The recommended dose for all women of childbearing age is 400 mcg of folic acid each day.
 If you take a multivitamin every day, check to see if it has the recommended amount.
 If for some reason you don't want to take a multivitamin, you can take folic acid supplements.
-But you should not take both.

 Here's how much folic acid is recommended each day in terms of pregnancy: